Psychoacoustic Challenges Of Speech Enhancement On VoIP Platforms: Introduction

 Voice over Internet Protocol (VoIP) has firmly established itself as an integral component of various communication paradigms, spanning corporate discussions to scholarly dialogues on global stages \cite{arora1999voice}.
 With its widespread adoption, pertinent issues related to audio fidelity, clarity, and preservation of acoustic nuances across multiple platforms and settings have arisen \cite{bergstra2003itu}.

 In the sphere of acoustics and speech processing, the capability of VoIP to maintain speech signal integrity during real-time transmissions has been a longstanding concern \cite{rosenberg2002sip}.
 While challenges like packet loss, network inconsistencies, and latency have historically commanded attention \cite{bolot1993characterizing}, the contemporary integration of proprietary noise suppression techniques by industry giants necessitates a more intricate examination.
-Central to this discourse is understanding the impact of these advanced denoising systems on the emergent acoustics and their subsequent influences on our psychoacoustic assessments \cite{fine_grained} \cite{taploss} \cite{paaploss}.
+Central to this discourse is understanding the impact of these advanced denoising systems on acoustics and their subsequent influences on our psychoacoustic assessments \cite{fine_grained} \cite{taploss} \cite{paaploss}.

-Drawing from the vast reservoir of speech processing literature, this study establishes these goals: \begin{enumerate} \item To rigorously assess modern VoIP tools, focusing on the potential acoustic anomalies arising from incorporated noise suppression algorithms \cite{haykin2008communication}. \item To clarify discrepancies in audio fidelity and comprehension when sound travels across diverse devices, covering both cloud-based and cellular modalities \cite{proakis2008digital}. \item To shed light on the challenges and limitations faced by current speech enhancement models when interacting with modified datasets \cite{konan2023improving}. \end{enumerate}
+Drawing from the vast reservoir of speech processing literature, this study establishes these goals: \begin{enumerate} \item To rigorously assess modern VoIP tools, focusing on the potential acoustic anomalies arising from incorporated noise suppression algorithms \cite{haykin2008communication}. \item To clarify discrepancies in audio fidelity and comprehension when sound travels across diverse devices, covering both cloud-based and cellular modalities \cite{proakis2008digital}. \item To identify out-of-domain challenges and limitations faced by current speech enhancement models \cite{konan2023improving}. \end{enumerate}

 The scientific community's quest to unravel these dynamics extends beyond academic curiosity.
 Every alteration, subtle or pronounced, carries potential to significantly influence areas like voice recognition, transcription services, and auditory perception across varying scenarios \cite{davis1980comparison}.
 Thus, crafting a robust evaluative framework is not only relevant but crucial for the anticipated advancement of VoIP systems and their interplay with speech processing infrastructures \cite{chhetri2023speech} \cite{virtanen2012techniques}.